 Are you trying to determine if you need a Canadian curriculum vitae (CV) or a resume to apply for a job posting in Canada?
-We’ll discuss the difference between the two documents to determine which is best for your career and job search.
+We’ll discuss the difference between the two documents to determine which is best for your career as a job seeker.
+Learning how to write a Canadian resume or CV properly will benefit your job search immensely.

 Hiring managers prefer short and concise resumes.
 If you have a long job history and many impressive accomplishments, you may not be able to accommodate them in under two pages.